greggelong/piprojects/README.md

 I will see how well I can get readings from two LDRs using capacitors and timing.
 Can I make a workable light following vehicle?
 Will cap size, 1mf or 10mf allow for better rages?

+juliy 23 1
+I have loged into raspi using ssh on vs code

+then I cloned this repo to the the raspi to write code and at the

+same time update the repo

+gelong@gelong:~/Documents/remotePi/piprojects $

+this is the location on raspi